 Highly processed ingredients posing as “natural” (e.g., flavors, gums, and other additives)

-Malk: Their unsweetened almond and cashew milk are the only ones I have found without gums, fillers, and additives.
+Malk: Their unsweetened almond and cashew milks are among the very few without gums, fillers, and additives.
 Here are the ingredients in the almond milk: organic almonds, Himalayan salt, filtered water.
+They also have a great almond milk/oat milk non-dairy creamer.
 Use their Store Finder to see if it’s available near you.

 Bragg Organic: Bragg apple cider vinegar, “liquid aminos” (non-GMO, lower sodium soy sauce), coconut aminos (soy free), and nutritional yeast are staples in my clean eating recipes.

-Alter Eco: Ok, this one has a little added sugar … but if you’re driving yourself insane trying to eat clean 24/7, this is a guilt-free indulgence to help satisfy those sweet cravings in a responsible manner. 😉 Alter Eco’s dark blackout chocolate is dairy-free, has 4 simple, organic ingredients, and contains 85% cacao for a healthy dose of antioxidants.
-It has just 6 grams of sugar per serving (a Snickers bar has 20 grams of sugar, for comparison’s sake).
+Alter Eco: Alter Eco’s dark blackout chocolate is dairy-free, has 4 simple, organic ingredients, and contains 85% cacao for a healthy dose of antioxidants.
+It has just 4 grams of sugar and also 4 grams of fiber per serving (a Snickers bar has 20 grams of sugar, for comparison’s sake).
 They also sell other chocolates, coconut truffles, quinoa, and rice.

 Hopefully this provides some inspiration and ideas to help you find cleaner products.
 It hasn’t been easy in the past but now you’re starting to see a lot of brands jumping on the clean eating bandwagon … and I think that’s a good thing.